 Switch number Description Definition SW5-1 Password override The default position is Off.
 Changing this switch to the On position overrides the power-on password.
 SW5-2 Trusted Platform Module (TPM) physical presence The default position is Off.
 Changing this switch to the On position indicates a physical presence to the TPM.
-SW5-3 CMOS memory The default position is Off.
-Changing this switch to the On position indicates to clear CMOS memory.
-After clearing the CMOS memory, change the switch back to Off position to turn on the compute node (see "Power on the compute node" on page 11 for instructions).
-SW5-4 Reserved The default position is Off.
+SW5-3 Real time clock (RTC) reset The default position is Off.
+Changing this switch to the On position resets the RTC.
+A momentary toggle is all that is required.
+To avoid excessive CMOS battery drain, do not leave this switch in the On position.
+SW5-4 Serial select The default position is Off (send the serial input output (SIO) to the front serial port).
+Changing this switch to the On position sends the BMC to the serial port.